-Students in the Mythological Studies, Clinical Psychology, and Depth Psychotherapy/Integrative Therapy & Healing Practices programs typically attend classes on Pacifica's Lambert Road Campus and are housed at the Best Western Carpinteria Inn.
+Students in the Mythological Studies, Clinical Psychology, and Integrative Therapy & Healing Practices programs typically attend classes on Pacifica's Lambert Road Campus and are housed at the Best Western Carpinteria Inn.
 Shuttle service is provided by Pacifica to transport students between the Lambert Road Campus and Best Western Carpinteria Inn and between campuses at designated times.
 Shuttle service information is available at each campus' Reception Desk.

 Lodging for Residential students staying at the Best Western Carpinteria Inn is based on double occupancy.
 Customarily, roommates are assigned by the Guest Services Coordinator and are based on gender and class year.
 Occasionally, however, it may be necessary to pair students from a different class year in order to fulfill the double occupancy requirement.
-If a student has a roommate preference, he or she may email the Guest Services Coordinator requesting a particular student as a roommate.
+If a student has a roommate preference, they may list the request on the housing form.

-If changes in housing needs or status are not anticipated during the academic year, a student may choose to submit the Residential Housing Form or Non-Residential Application/Housing Form annually.
 Students are responsible for any charges incurred if they fail to submit timely written notification of their non-attendance.

-Residential students wishing to change to Non-Residential status may do so by submitting a Residential Housing Form to the Guest Services Coordinator that includes the address of the student's residence in Santa Barbara or Ventura County.
+Residential students wishing to change to Non-Residential status may do so by submitting information to the Guest Services Coordinator that includes the address of the student's residence in Santa Barbara or Ventura County.
 This change will take effect upon receipt of the written notice and acceptance by the Housing Committee of proof of county residency (see below).